amoisio/vue3-sandbox/notes/LEARN.md

 - With dynamic arguments, `null` is a special value and can be used to remove a binding.
 - Avoid naming dynamic argument keys with uppercase letters as browsers will coerce attribute names into lowercase.
 - Avoid accessing user defined globals in template expressions.

+## Data Properties and Methods

+- Instance properties are **only** added when the instance is first created => ensure they are all present in the object returned by the data function.
+Where necessary, use null, undefined or some other placeholder value for properties where the desired value isn't yet available.
+- Vue binds `this` for methods to the component instance. **Do not use arrow functions if using `this` within the function**.
+- Methods called from a template should not have any side effects, such as changing data or triggering asynchronous processes.
+If you find yourself tempted to do that you should probably use a lifecycle hook instead. <-- Interesting - I wonder how submit should then be handled?